Reliable Studies Agree: An Alcohol A Day Shrinks The Brain

 Longitudinal Research Insights

-Long-term studies have provided crucial temporal perspective:
+Long-term studies have provided a crucial temporal perspective:

 • Whitehall II Imaging Study (2020): This 30-year study of 550 participants revealed: